Davaar Island was originally known as the island of Sanct Barre around 1449 -1508.

 The modern name of ‘Davaar’ comes from the older Do Bharre – thy St Barre.

 (Dr Gillies in his “Place Names of Argyll” accepts the popular derivation of the double-pointed (Da-Bharr) Island.)

 Davaar, situated at the entrance to Campbeltown Loch, is only an island at high tide.
-The Dhorlin, a shingle bank, links the island to the mainland and can be crossed at low tide. (please check tide times at the local Tourist Information office)
+The Dhorlin, a shingle bank, links the island to the mainland and can be crossed at low tide.
+Please do check for safe tide times to visit Davaar Island

 The Davaar Lighthouse light was automated in 1983.